Bi-Coloured-Python-Rock-Snake/creature/README.md

 can be created from python functions, the first switch to a greenlet calls that function.
-You can explicitly switch from one greenlet to another, in that case, the execution of the first greenlet is stopped until some greenlet switches back into it.
+You can explicitly switch from one greenlet to another, in that case, the execution of the first greenlet is paused until some greenlet switches back into it.
 They are like python generators, but don't require the yield statement.

-In order to do our trick, we will require just 2 greenlets, a sync one and an async one.
+In order to do our trick, we will require 2 greenlets, a sync one and an async one.
 The event loop will be running in the async greenlet.
 We will be switching to the async greenlet every time we encounter a coroutine.
-For that purpose, every async coroutine function should be decorated with `@exempt`:
+For that purpose, every async coroutine function should be decorated with `exempt`:

 ```python
 from greenhack import exempt